lightpack/docs/transformers.md

 ]);
 ```
 These options are forwarded to the transformer instance and determine which fields and relations are included in the output.

-#### Error Handling
-- If you call `transform()` on a model without a transformer, you get:
-  `No transformer defined for model: User`
-- If you provide an invalid context:
-  `Invalid transformer context 'admin' for Product.
-Available contexts: api, view`

 ---